NTP Restrictions¶

 Deny unauthorized associations.
 When using a server entry in

-mode, this should be present in thedefault
+poolmode, this should be present in thedefaultrestriction but not in thesourcerestriction.- noquery:

 Deny

-queries for NTP daemon information.
+ntpq/ntpdc/show ntp <x>queries for NTP daemon information.
 Does not affect NTP acting as a time server.- noserve:

 Disables time service.
 Still allows